Travel Happy

 In an interesting literary footnote, French novelist and the country’s first Minister of Culture Andre Malraux was arrested during his time in Cambodia as a young man for trying to smuggle a bas relief from Angkor’s Banteay Srei temple out of the country.

-:: Explore our Cambodia Travel Guide for more Cambodia must-see destinations.
+🌏 Cambodia Travel Guide: Explore more Cambodia must-see destinations

 Cambodia Map: Plan Your Trip